xiechf974/NeoTec/Neotec-charter.md

 * Design the framework of network operation aware of cloud resources and service status, including the key mechanism, major components, and main interfaces.
 Provide a structured framework for policy-based traffic optimization among multi-edge clouds.
 This document is considered as a "living" document to guide the WG.

-* Develop YANG models to provide network controllers with dynamic service instance status, ensuring dynamic network adjustments—including UCMP (Unequal Cost Multipath) policy updates and adaptive load balancing—whenever cloud services scale up or down.
+* Develop YANG models to provide network controllers with dynamic service instance status, ensuring dynamic network adjustments—including UCMP policy updates and adaptive load balancing—whenever cloud services scale up or down.
 These updates allow the network to seamlessly accommodate changes without requiring detailed visibility into internal cloud structures.

 * Define models to dynamically adjust policies across ingress, intermediate, and egress routers based on dynamic cloud metrics.